Pie-lette

-"Pie-lette" is the series premiere of the American comedy-drama television series Pushing Daisies.
+"Pie-lette" (Note: A parody of "Pilot" as in television pilot.) is the series premiere of the American comedy-drama television series Pushing Daisies.
 The episode aired a day earlier in Canada than the United States.

 Plot

-Ned is a young man with a special gift—he can bring a dead person back to life with a touch.
-But there's a catch—if the person stays alive for more than one minute, then someone else nearby will die.
-Also, a second touch will bring back death, forever.
+Ned is a young man who can revive the dead with his touch, though if they remain alive for more than a minute someone nearby will die.
+A second touch will bring permanent death.